Gordon County Chamber of Commerce to host resumé workshop

 “Coca-Cola United has always been community focused, said McMasters.
 “When people get together for events, meetings, or any other gatherings our products are enjoyed and consumed at a higher level.
 Our leaders recognized that early on and have made countless efforts to give back to the community and partner with communities all over Northwest Georgia.
 This is accomplished by sponsoring events or giving to local charitable groups.”

 Rome Coca-Cola was founded by the grandfather of Frank Barron Jr. in 1901.
 In 1986, the Barron family sold the franchise to Coca-Cola Enterprises.
-Rome Coca-Cola Bottling Company became a sales center of Coca-Cola Bottling Company UNITED Inc. on April 29, 2017.
+Rome Coca-Cola Bottling Co. became a sales center of Coca-Cola Bottling Co.
+UNITED Inc. on April 29, 2017.
 Since the transition to United, the sales center has grown tremendously, going from 120 employees to 145 currently.

 Ray, sales center manager for United, said, “United’s service model provides more service to the customers.
 Rome Coca-Cola is ready to build on that tradition and grow our presence in this community.”